juliodelfino/db_ui/README.md

 - Enjoy!

 ### Windows
-- Download db-ui.tar.gz file (8MB).
+- Download db-ui.tar.gz file (less than 20MB).
 - Use 7zip to extract this tar.gz file.
 - Download the JDBC driver jar files you need and place it in /lib folder.
 Some of them may have already been there (actually, only MySQL library is in there).
 - Update the config/application.properties.
 Change the data_dir to point to a writeable directory.